tendenci/tendenci-base-theme/README.md

 <img src="screenshots/tendenci2018-masonry.jpg" width="580" alt="An example of Masonry implemented in the Videos Module Screenshots Tendenci" /> <img src="screenshots/masonry-photos.png" width="250" alt="An example of Masonry implemented in the Photos Module Screenshots Tendenci" />

-## Fonts
-The fonts in this theme are:
-* 'Frank Ruhl Libre', serif
-* 'Montserrat Alternates', sans-serif
-* 'Montserrat', sans-serif

-They are integrated into base.html using Google Fonts CDN.
-If you'd like to host the fonts yourself, you can by downloading them at [Google Fonts](https://fonts.google.com).

 ## Icons
 Icon sets in this theme are:
 * [Font Awesome](http://fontawesome.io/)